Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 Flexibility

-Sprint offers much more flexibility than the Cascade model.
-That's because, during a Sprint, the team works with the client all the time, and the work is divided into single short phases.
+Sprint offers a much more flexible approach than the cascade model.
+During a sprint, the team works constantly with the client, dividing the work into short phases.

-Making corrections is not as problematic as in the Cascade model, where going back to a previous phase to make changes can be a massive headache, not to mention making modifications to the final product.
+Making corrections is not as problematic as in the cascade model, where going back to a previous phase to make changes can be a massive headache, not to mention modifying the final product.

 Effectiveness

 The idea of a sprint is to operate as effectively as possible and adapt to changes.
-Jake Knapp mentions a couple of ideas that were born in Google Ventures during one of his speeches.
+During one of his speeches, Jake Knapp mentioned a couple of ideas that were born in Google Ventures.

-It turned out that often an idea was implemented only after a few years, or sometimes it was never implemented because the idea lost its relevance over time.
-That is a common characteristic of Cascade, where we have a predetermined range of operations.
+It turned out that an idea was often implemented only after a few years, or sometimes it was never implemented because it lost its relevance over time.
+That is a common characteristic of cascade, where we have a predetermined range of operations.

 Money

-Sprint is much more flexible than the Cascade model; through it, we can make changes on the fly, while Cascade is less susceptible to modification.
+Sprint is much more flexible than the cascade model; it allows us to make changes on the fly, while the cascade is less susceptible to modification.

-Although the cost of implementing an agile method, which includes sprints, isn't much higher than other software methodologies.
+The cost of implementing an agile method, which includes sprints, isn't much higher than that of other software methodologies.

 Communication